-We sell lists of example shift patterns (rosters, rotas) for continuous work based on 5 teams.
-Please contact us for prices.
-Spreadsheets, documents and RotaBases available based on:
+We can supply you with examples of shift patterns (rosters, rotas) for continuous work based on 5 teams based on:

 - 8 hour shifts